mbborromeo/react-notes-list/README.md

 Local Storage is on web-browser.

 ## To Do
-- Refactor Detail as individual feedback messages when user clicks Update
 - List feedback message should maybe include 'Note saved' confirmation message
 - Consider live feedback message (before user clicks on Add/Update) instead of after
 - FADE IN/OUT form confirmation message text